neesh7/Certified-Kubernetes-Administrator-CKA--Guide--Oct25/Commands/03-Deployments.md

 #### K8 Cheatsheet: https://kubernetes.io/docs/reference/kubectl/quick-reference/

 ## **Deployments in Brief**:
 A Deployment manages a set of Pods to run an application workload, usually one that doesn't maintain state.
 Deployment automatically.
-Deployments are reffered as **deplpoy** in short.
+Deployments are reffered as **deploy** in short.

 To create a Deployment, we can **use commands directly** or you can **use a YAML file** like this and then **apply it** with **kubectl**: